mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 **Please fill in this template.
 Bug reports that do not complete this template will not be reviewed.**

 ### Willingness to contribute
 The MLflow Community encourages bug fix contributions.
 Would you or another member of your organization be willing to contribute a fix for this bug to the MLflow code base?

 - [ ] Yes.
 I can contribute a fix for this bug independently.
 - [ ] Yes.
 I would be willing to contribute a fix for this bug with guidance from the MLflow community.
 - [ ] No. **Explanation:**

-Please fill in this template and do not delete it unless you are sure your issue is outside its scope.

 ### System information
 - **Have I written custom code (as opposed to using a stock example script provided in MLflow)**: